pySourceSDK/ValveEXE/docs/source/contributing.rst

 .. code-block:: bash

-   pip install -U sphinx
+   pip install -r docs/requirements.txt # one-time setup

-   pip install sphinx-autobuild
+   sphinx-autobuild docs/source docs/build

-Then you can run sphinx-autobuild.sh in the docs/ directory.
 The documentation pages will be served on http://127.0.0.1:8000 by default.